nzbdav-dev/nzbdav/UPSTREAM_PR_SUMMARY.md

   - rewrite payload columns in batches, followed by another VACUUM; and
   - prune history/health rows older than the configured retention window (set the values to `0` to keep everything).
 - All SQLite work happens under the configured `/config` directory.
 Operators with limited space can temporarily relocate `CONFIG_PATH` to a larger volume, run the fork once, and then move the shrunken `db.sqlite` back.
+- When bandwidth or storage makes in-place rewrites impractical, use `CONFIG_PATH=/staging ./NzbWebDAV --export-db /tmp/nzbdav-dump` to capture JSONL snapshots of every table, then point `CONFIG_PATH` at a new directory and run `./NzbWebDAV --import-db /tmp/nzbdav-dump`.
+The importer recreates schema+data in one pass; swapping the resulting `db.sqlite` back into `/config` completes the compaction.
 - `.devconfig/` is only a local testing folder to satisfy `CONFIG_PATH`; it should not be committed.

 ## Testing